-- Cinnamon seeds: They come from blackberries that the bush puts out in winter.
-You can’t eat these, but they do contain the seed for this amazing plant.
+- Cinnamon seeds.
+They come from blackberries that the bush puts out in winter.
+You can’t eat them, but they do contain the seed for this amazing plant.

-- Medium size pots.
+- Medium-sized pots.
 Once the seeds have ripened, you’ll have to plant them in larger pots.
 Keep in mind that the plant will reach about 120 cm when it grows.
 After that, it all depends on what you want and the space you have available.

 - A well-lit place, however not exposed to direct sunlight.
 Cinnamon prefers humid climates.
 That’s why if you want to successfully grow cinnamon at home, the area you place it at home is absolutely fundamental.

 Below, we’ll tell you how to grow cinnamon at home.
 You don’t have to follow these simple steps and you’ll achieve success:

 Cinnamon’s natural habitat is in moist areas.
 Thus, for this first step, we recommend mixing the substrate with the seeds and leaving them in a bowl in a shady area.

 Cinnamon can’t go without water.
 However, the soil you’re going to use for this is perfect, so simply watering once or twice a day will be enough.